Brian May: 2000–2010

+During the late 1960s, May became an enthusiast of stereoscope photographs, as a child, and first encountered the work of Thomas Richard Williams.
+In 2003, May announced a search to identify the actual location of the Scenes in Our Village images.
+In 2004 May reported that he had identified the location as the village of Hinton Waldrist in Oxfordshire.
+Along with Elena Vidal, May released a historical book in 2009 titled A Village Lost and Found: Scenes in Our Village.
+The book is an annotated collection of stereoscopic photographs taken by the Victorian era photographer T. R. Williams.
+It included a focusing stereoscope.
+May used a 3D camera to document the history of Queen.

 May worked extensively with stage actress and singer Kerry Ellis after he cast her in the musical We Will Rock You.
 He produced and arranged her debut studio album Anthems (2010), a follow-up to her extended play Wicked in Rock (2008), as well as appearing with Ellis at many public performances—playing guitar alongside her.
 He also contributed a guitar solo to Meat Loaf's Hang Cool, Teddy Bear album in exchange for the use of drummer John Miceli.
-Along with Elena Vidal, May released a historical book in 2009 entitled A Village Lost and Found: Scenes in Our Village.
-The book is an annotated collection of stereoscopic photographs taken by the Victorian era photographer T. R. Williams.
-It included a focusing stereoscope.
-May became an enthusiast of stereoscope photographs as a child, and first encountered the work of Williams during the late 1960s.
-In 2003, May announced a search to identify the actual location of the Scenes in Our Village images.
-In 2004 May reported that he had identified the location as the village of Hinton Waldrist in Oxfordshire.

 On 20 May 2009, May and Queen bandmate Roger Taylor performed "We Are the Champions" live on the season finale of American Idol with winner Kris Allen and runner-up Adam Lambert providing a vocal duet.
 In November 2009, May appeared with Taylor on The X Factor, with Queen mentoring the contestants, then later performed "Bohemian Rhapsody".
-In April 2010, May founded the "Save Me" 2010 project to work against any proposed repeal of the British fox-hunting ban, and to promote animal rights in Britain.
+In April 2010, May founded the "Save Me" 2010 project to work against any proposed repeal of the British fox-hunting ban, and to promote animal welfare in Britain.
 In February 2011, it was announced that May would tour with Kerry Ellis, playing 12 dates across the UK in May 2011.